 How much does it cost to install a plunge pool in Brisbane?

 How much does a plunge pool in Brisbane cost?
-If you're looking to get a small plunge pool in Brisbane, you can expect to pay between $30,000 and $50,000.
+If you're looking to get a small plunge pool in Brisbane, you can expect to pay between $25,000 and $50,000.
 This price includes construction and installation of a a small precast concrete backyard pool.

-And if you’re looking for something more customized, then getting a quote is an important step.
+And if you’re looking for something more customised, then getting a quote is an important step.
 Before you do this, it is important to know what size and what kind of plunge pool you want to install.
 You’ll also need to figure out how much of a budget you have to work with.

 What is a Plunge Pool?